Thomas Kilmann Conflict Model and The Two Painters

 #4- Avoiding Style

 Ideally, this is the style to stay away from the most.
 There are so many reasons to steer clear of this approach.
-Actually, I can’t stress how much it’s important to avoid this a as leader.
+Actually, I can’t stress how much it’s important to avoid this as a leader.

 Examples of Using the Avoiding Style